On the Robustness of Langevin Dynamics to Score Function Error: Main Results

 2) With $n=\poly(d)$ samples, it can alleviate the exponential in $d$ mixing time of Langevin dynamics from many mixture distributions \citep{bovier2004metastability, bovier2005metastability, menz2014poincare} (though Langevin dynamics mixes rapidly for $\pitarget$ in Theorem \ref{thm:dbi-tv}).

-Our result, Theorem \ref{thm:dbi-tv}, complements the work of \citet{koehler2023sampling, koehler2024efficiently}, by showing that the robustness of data-based initialization only applies when \textbf{fresh} samples different from those used to learn $\hat s$ are used for the initialization.
+Our result, Theorem \ref{thm:dbi-tv}, complements the work of \citet{koehler2023sampling, koehler2024efficiently}, by showing that the robustness of data-based initialization only applies when \textit{fresh} samples different from those used to learn $\hat s$ are used for the initialization.
 We believe this serves as an important warning to use \textit{fresh} samples when applying data-based initialization or similar methods in practice.
+This is the main result of this paper.

 To state Theorem \ref{thm:dbi-tv}, we need the following definition. \begin{definition}[General Position] We say $x_1, \ldots, x_n \in \R^d$ are in \textit{general position} if $\| x_i - x_j \| \ge 0.4\sqrt{d}$ for all $1 \le i \neq j \le n$ and $0.5\sqrt{d} \le \| x_i \| \le 2\sqrt{d}$ for all $1 \le i \le n$.